 For your sample condition you need to modify of the Matrix parameter.
 For thicker samples or layered samples, you can select Matrix as Material and further define the sample structure on the following matrix tab.
 See the PyMCA home page or other literature for further details on sample definition.

 The upper part of the matrix tab defines the excitation and fluorescence beam geometry.
-The values should be 75° and 15 ° respectively, unless you have been using a specific setup.
+For experiments conducted before summer 2022 the values should be 75° and 15 ° respectively, unless you used a specific setup.
+For later experiments the standard geometry is 90° and 15° respectively.
 The lower part defines layered or complicated sample compositions.
 This guide is not explaining how to use these options.
 Please read the PyMCA documentation pages.

 To achieve relative concentrations for comparative analysis, the parameter values on this tab are not important.
 They only need to be the same for all compared samples.
 However, if the aim is to generate elemental maps with absolute concentration values, expressed as ng/mm2, they are important.
 We normally use the option From fundamental parameters when analyzing thin samples.
 The time value should be set to one (1), since we are analyzing data normalized to 1 second.
 The Active area describes the acceptance of the detector.
 In our case the value is 0.5 cm2 for the RaySpec detector used.
 The distance should be the same as used for atmosphere distance in the attenuator tab plus 0.5 for internal length in the detector (2.5+0.5=3.0).
 If you aim at doing a data analysis with absolute elemental concentrations, the photon flux value should be determined from a reference sample.
 This procedure is described later.
 For a qualitative analysis you can have any flux number, as long as you keep it the same for all fittings.